statsig-io/docs/docs/integrations/openai.md

     statsig.log_event(StatsigEvent(user, "dissatisfaction"))
 ```

-Next, we log a more explicit indictor of feedback, the user's self-reported satisfaction or dissatisfaction.
+Next, we log a more explicit indicator of feedback, the user's self-reported satisfaction or dissatisfaction.
 The satisfaction metric can provide a strong indicator of the model's overall power.

 And we're done - we can run this Python program with the following code, now outside of our ask_question function.